 10. Hang the hammock.
 Those shorter than 12' (3.7M) need suspension to make up the difference with 12.
-So, a 10' hammock will need at least 1' of suspension per side.
+So, a 10' hammock will need about 1' of suspension per side.
 With webbing, use carabiners in the daisy-chain loops of the guylines.
 With Amsteel, use your usual suspension method around one pole end per side, not around both poles.
-If your hammock has a ridgeline (cord between gathered ends), you may remove the stand's ridgeline to make adjustments simpler.
+If your hammock has a ridgeline (cord between gathered ends), you may remove the stand's ridgeline to simplify adjustments.

-Detail of the finished state of the foot-end apex with webbing option, after the stand's ridgeline removed because hammock has its own.
+Detail of the foot-end apex with webbing option, after the stand's ridgeline removed because the hammock has its own.